OMaraLab/MD_run_scripts/README.md

 Standard scripts, MDP files and other documentation for running MD simulations

 The most up to date version of this will always be hosted on github at [https://github.com/OMaraLab/MD_run_scripts](https://github.com/OMaraLab/MD_run_scripts).
-This repository is previate, so you need to be logged in to github, and be a member of the omara organisation.
+This repository is private, so you need to be logged in to github, and be a member of the omara organisation.

 ## Other resources